IP and BREXIT: The facts

 We recognise that owners of existing RCDs want clarity over the long-term coverage of those rights in the UK.

-The government is exploring various options which we are discussing these with users of the system to establish the best way forward.
+The government is exploring various options which we are discussing with users of the system to establish the best way forward.

 When the UK leaves the EU, UK businesses will still be able to register a Community Design, which will cover all remaining EU Member States.